CYCOGS® Brand Cyber Physical Systems (CPS), Internet of Things (IoT) consulting

 (IoT) buzzwords are getting applied to anything connected to the Internet.

-Cyber-Physical Systems (CPS) typically interact with its physical environment using a mechanism and integrated with computing power to monitor and control its one or more
+Cyber-Physical Systems (CPS) typically interact with its physical environment utilizing a mechanism and integrated with computing power to monitor and control its one or more

-Cyber-Physical Systems (CPS) are sometimes called an Intelligent Mechanisms, which uses several smaller interacting elements operating as a network, forming a system.
+Cyber-Physical Systems (CPS) are sometimes called an Intelligent Mechanism, which uses several smaller interacting elements operating as a network, forming a system.

 Autonomous Mobile Robotic Cyber-Physical Systems (CPS) use embedded real-time computer control and sensor based robotically controlled tasks involving navigation